joashgobin/cs/content/agile/chapter_1_the_agile_approach/4_adopting_agile.md

 adaptability helps us to adjust the product to what will bring the most business value.

 ## Synergy in the agile approach
+The term *digital transformation* is used to describe change through the use of technology.
+The rapid advancement of technology in the past few decades has shown us how unpredictable the world around us can be. *Lean management* is an approach where we focus on minimizing wastage.
+By not working with very rigid plan that resists change, we increase the project's agility and by extension minimize the waste generated.

+Thus the agile approach and lean management complement each other (they form a synergy) in this unpredictable age of digital transformation.